tsuideni-works/tsuideni-works.github.io/pic/disclaimer.md

-We do not own any of these contents.
+We do not own any of these contents and these contents are for demonstration purpose only.